dart-lang/language/working/1426-extension-types/feature-specification.md

 of a receiver in order to invoke any members of the extension type, which is achieved by explicitly declaring it as a variable type, a return type, etc.*

+Let `E` be an explicit extension type declaration, and consider an occurrence of an identifier expression `id` in the body of an instance member of `E`.
+If a lexical lookup of `id` yields a declaration of a member of `E`, the expression is treated as `let v = this in v.id` where the static type of `v` is the enclosing extension type `E`.
+A similar rule holds for function invocations of the form `id(args)`, and for operator invocations of the form `this OP arg` or `OP arg`.

+*This means that members of `E` can be invoked implicitly on `this` inside `E`, just like the members in a non-explicit extension declaration.
+Another way to describe this rule is that it makes `E` non-explicit inside the body of `E`, but only when the receiver is `this`.*

 An explicit extension declaration may declare one or more non-redirecting factory constructors.
 A factory constructor which is declared in an